Problem: Flame retardants increase risk of serious illness.

 Solution: Ban toxic flame retardants.

-On Feburary 1, 2019, Representative Marjorie Decker (D-Cambridge) and Senator Cynthia Creem (D-Newton) refiled “An Act to Protect Children, Families, and Firefighters from Harmful Flame Retardants” (House Bill HD3012 & Senate Bill SD1573).
+On Feburary 1, 2019, Representative Marjorie Decker (D-Cambridge) and Senator Cynthia Creem (D-Newton) refiled “An Act to Protect Children, Families, and Firefighters from Harmful Flame Retardants” (House Bill H3500 & Senate Bill S1230).

 What you can do:

-Ask them to support the ban on toxic flame retardants and to act quickly to get the bills through committee and passed.
+- Ask them to support H3500 and S1230 to ban toxic flame retardants.
+Ask them to work quickly to get the bills through committee and passed.

-Join the Healthy Tomorrow action list to learn about next steps to get the flame retardant ban passed this session.
+- Join the Healthy Tomorrow Network to learn about next steps to get the flame retardant ban passed this session.